solidjs-community/solid-primitives/packages/resize-observer/README.md

 1.0.4

-Patched HTMLElement to Element to resolve type error on buildd.
+Patched HTMLElement to Element to resolve type error on build.
 Updated to Solid 1.3.

+2.0.0

+Added `makeResizeObserver` and refactored `createResizeObserver` API.

 </details>